 Make your interests work to your advantage

 Including personal interests on your CV is an excellent way to let your potential employer know a little bit about your personality, which is useful for them to see how you might fit into the team prior to meeting you.
 But this section can work to your advantage as well.
-As we mention above, any interests relevant to the job would definitely help to get your passion across.
+As we mentioned above, any interests relevant to the job would definitely help to get your passion across.

 Even if this isn’t the case, ensure you include interests that demonstrate that you have good personal skills.
 If you play team sports this is a good way to show your willingness to work in a group.
 Try not to include passive activities like watching TV, or hobbies which can let people perceive you as having weak social skills.
 Show yourself in the best light possible, do be honest, and convey your personality as an interesting one.

 It is important to make sure the format of a CV is clear, reads well and looks neat.
 Your CV should be presented on fresh white paper which is not creased.
-Prior to your interview it is a good idea to print out a few copies, staple them if needed, and buy a stiff A4 wallet to keep them in so they remain flat.
+Prior to your interview, it is a good idea to print out a few copies, staple them if needed, and buy a stiff A4 wallet to keep them in so they remain flat.
 You can take this with you to your interview in case you need to provide a copy or use it as a reference when speaking.

 Examples of good CVs for specific roles